Skip to contents

 features.kmeans

 Numeric.
-The number of k-means slices to use for features clustering.
+The number of slices to use for feature K-means clustering.

 features.kmeans.numbers.size

 Numeric.
-The font size of the features k-means slices numbers.
+The font size of the feature K-means slice numbers.
 Set to 0 to remove them.

 idents.gap

 Numeric.
-The gap between the identities slices.
+The gap between the identity slices.
 Ignored if idents.kmeans = 1.

 features.gap

 Numeric.
-The gap between the features slices.
+The gap between the feature slices.
 Ignored if features.kmeans = 1.

 idents.names.size

 Numeric.
-The font size of the identities names.
+The font size of the identity names.
 Set to 0 to remove them.

 features.names.size

 Numeric.
-The font size of the features names.
+The font size of the feature names.
 Set to 0 to remove them.

 features.names.style

 Character.
-The font face of the features names.
-The Gene nomenclature used by almost all scientific journals require that features names are italicized, therefore the parameter is by default set to 'italic'.
+The font face of the feature names.
+The Gene nomenclature used by almost all scientific journals require that feature names are italicized, therefore the parameter is by default set to 'italic'.
 Use 'plain' to revert back to regular font face.

 row.names.side